Call Sales: (866) 382-5932, option 2

 What should I do for 2017 for the Quality Measures category if you aren’t updating the quality measures in Amazing Charts yet?

 For 2017, what you do depends on which path you want to take.

-For the 2017 reporting year, if you want to complete the “Test” or “Partial” path, or earn 3 points per measure (see the scoring question if you haven’t reviewed that information yet), we recommend you continue working like you normally do, and update to Version 10 when it is released.
+For the 2017 reporting year, if you want to complete the “Test” or “Partial” path, or earn 3 points per measure (see the scoring question if you haven’t reviewed that information yet), we recommend you continue working like you normally do, and update to Version 10 when it is released in Q4 2017.
 In Version 10, you will be able to run reports on quality measures.
 A full list of what we will offer in Version 10 will be available at a later date.

 If you want to go for the “Full” path or try to earn the full 10 points for quality measures you submit, we suggest pairing with a qualified registry or QCDR, or do Medicare Part B claims-based reporting, to track and report quality measures.
 Learn more about how claims-based reporting worked for PQRS; it will be similar for MIPS.

 Note that some registries and QCDRs are automatic and some are manual.
 For manual entry, like with PQRSwizard that was used for PQRS, you may have to keep track of patients by hand, and fill out forms about those patients, then enter that data into the QCDR/registry system.
 Automatic entry generally means the QCDR pulls data from your database automatically instead of you having to enter it.
 You can ask your registry/QCDR what kind of system they have, and review the Quality Category webinar for more detailed information.